Graywing13/amq-scripts/README.md

 ---

 ## [Different backgrounds for chat and game](https://github.com/Graywing13/amq-scripts/blob/main/diffBkgForChatAndGame.user.js)
 Lets u pick different images for the in-game bkg and chat.
+Compatible with Elodie's scripts.

 By default the chat is merely darkened, but you can pick a gradient of colours (like the image below) if you prefer.